lizhunan/IELTS/speaking/part1-题库.md

 ### Do you like to read paper books or e-books?

+- thick
+- I fond of the texture of papar

 It depends.
 When I read specialized books,I prefer e-books than paper.
 Because computer's books are usually very thick.
 It is not convenient to read and to take some notes